sfeister/scpi-parser-arduino/README.md

 # SCPI Parser port to Arduino
 This repository holds an Arduino port of the [SCPI Parser library](https://github.com/j123b567/scpi-parser) (which is C/C++ code).
-The SCPI Parser library is an open project written by Jan Breur.
+The SCPI Parser library is an open project written by Jan Breuer.

 ## Authorship
 The SCPI Parser C/C++ library is **not** written by me.
 I ported it to Arduino so we could use this powerful library easily with Teensy 4.1 boards, which use the Arduino IDE, to develop embedded devices that communicate over SCPI.